|

 What

 makes this airplane so special?
+If

 the Atlantica wing is going into negative lift, have you thought